 Corticotropin is mainly used as a diagnostic tool for differentiating between primary adrenal insufficiency (Addison's disease, associated with adrenal atrophy) and secondary adrenal insufficiency (caused by the inadequate secretion of ACTH by the pituitary).

-- Cosyntropin is preferred for the diagnosis of adrenal insufficiency. - ACTH is used in the treatment of infantile spasm (West Syndrome).
+- synthetic human ACTH Cosyntropin is preferred for the diagnosis of adrenal insufficiency. - ACTH is used in the treatment of infantile spasm (West Syndrome). - Adverse effects?

 B. Growth hormone (somatotropin)